fponticelli/tempo/README.md

 A `component` is a special kind of node that manages its own state.
 When embedded in other nodes it does not automatically propagate actions up the hierarchy, nor changes its own contents when the outer state is updated.

-A component takes an instance of `Store` to manage its state, it is in fact what `Mood.render` wraps the passed template around.
+A component takes an instance of `Store` to manage its state, it is in fact what `Tempo.render` wraps the passed template around.

 ## Adapter